comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    Q, R factorisation of a random matrix - the test was updated.
 #.
 Exercise 3.20, fixed a sign.
 #.
 Exercise 4.1.
 Clarified the docstring and fixed the corresponding test.
+#.
+Exercise 4.4.
+Fixed the tests for solve_L and solve_U.